What Decreases Property Value the Most?

 While HVAC condition tops the list, other mechanical and structural issues severely impact Oklahoma property values.
 Foundation problems common in our clay soil conditions can decrease value by tens of thousands.
 Roofing damage from hail storms—frequent in our region—signals expensive repairs ahead.
 Outdated electrical panels, plumbing issues, and water damage also concern buyers significantly.

 However, these problems often cost more to remediate than HVAC replacements.
-A new high-efficiency heating and cooling system typically ranges from $6,000 to $12,000, while foundation repairs can exceed $20,000.
-The difference is that buyers view HVAC as an immediate comfort necessity in Oklahoma's climate, making it a deal-breaker during negotiations.
+A new high-efficiency heating and cooling system typically costs far less than major structural work, while foundation repairs can climb into the tens of thousands.
+The difference is that buyers view HVAC as an immediate comfort necessity in Oklahoma’s climate, making it a deal-breaker during negotiations.